meganemichel/nf-tower-docs/hugo/content/docs/welcome/introduction.md

 ---

-Nextflow Tower is full-stack application for the development, deployment and monitoring  of Nextflow data analysis pipelines.
+Nextflow Tower is a full-stack application for the development, deployment and monitoring  of [Nextflow](https://nextflow.io) data analysis pipelines.

-Nextflow Tower bridges the gap between developers and their teams, by making development fun and easy, while providing powerful content management for their teams.

 {{% tip %}}